khalid-naami/khalid-naami.github.io/blog/2026-04-28-dashboard-options-exposure-heatmap-visual-analytics.md

 # Exposure Heatmap: Visualizing Greek Risk

-In the fast-paced world of options trading, data overload is a constant challenge.
-Looking at thousands of rows in a standard option chain makes it nearly impossible to spot institutional "hot zones" or concentrated risks across different expirations.
-Within the **Dashboard Options** suite, we've solved this problem with the **Exposure Heatmap**.
+Staring at a standard option chain for hours is a recipe for missed opportunities.
+When institutional liquidity moves, it doesn't show up as a single line item; it manifests as a concentrated cluster of risk across multiple strikes and expirations.
+To catch these 'hot zones' before the market reacts, you need a multi-dimensional perspective.
+That is exactly why we built the **Exposure Heatmap** within the **Dashboard Options** suite.

 <!-- truncate -->